-(1) In selecting projects for funding, the Japanese Government places a high priority on the impact and sustainability of the project.
+- (1) In selecting projects for funding, the Japanese Government places a high priority on the impact and sustainability of the project.
 You must convince the Japanese embassy or consulate that your organization can manage the project well.
-A detailed description of the past achievements of your organization would therefore be appreciated.
+A detailed description of the past achievements of your organization will therefore be helpful.

-(2) The Japanese Government cannot provide funds for salaries and other recurrent operational expenses.
-The recurrent costs from the implementation of the project shall therefore be independently financed by your organization.
-In order to convince the embassy that you can maintain the project, you must show that your organization has sufficient funds to cover running expenses.
+- (2) The Japanese Government cannot provide funds for salaries and other operating expenses.
+The operating expenses from the implementation of the project shall therefore be independently financed by your organization.
+In order to convince the embassy that you can manage the project well, you must show that your organization has sufficient funds to cover running expense.

-(3) Pro forma estimates must be supplied for each budget item so that we can ensure value for money.
-Wherever possible, you should submit estimates from three different suppliers.
+- (3) Pro forma estimates must be submitted for each budget item so that the embassy or consulate can ensure value for money of the project.
+Whenever possible, you should submit estimates from three different suppliers.

 The Japanese Government cannot support every project that is submitted.
 Funds are provided to appropriate projects after detailed examination and evaluation by the Japanese Government.

-After a Japanese embassy or consulate receives the application form and accompanying documents from the applying organization, the embassy or consulate will take the following steps:
+After a Japanese embassy or consulate receives an application form and accompanying documents from an applying organization, the embassy or consulate will take the following steps:

-(3) Approval of the project: The embassy (or consulate) will send an application for the potential project to the Ministry of Foreign Affairs in Tokyo, and the Ministry of Foreign Affairs will conduct further examinations and issue its approval.
+- (3) Approval of the project: The embassy (or consulate) will send an application of the potential project to the Ministry of Foreign Affairs in Tokyo, and the Ministry of Foreign Affairs will conduct further examination and approve the project.

-(5) Disbursement of funds: The recipient organization must submit a request for payment with the relevant documents to actually receive the funds.
+- (5) Disbursement of funds: The recipient organization must submit a request for payment with the relevant documents in order to receive the funds.

-(9) Auditing: Outside auditing is required for all grass-roots grant assistance above 3 million yen.
+- (9) Auditing: External auditing is required for all grass-roots grant assistance above 3 million yen.

-(2) It would be preferable if the recipient organization could manage the funds for the project separately, such as by setting up an exclusive bank account, in order to facilitate auditing of the grant.
+- (3) It would be preferable if the recipient organization could manage the funds for the project separately, such as by opening an exclusive bank account, in order to facilitate auditing of the grant.